-While you are not legally bound to buy insurance for your home, it is certainly a good idea financially.
+While you are not legally bound to buy New York home insurance for your home, it is certainly a good idea financially.
 Homeowners insurance is liability coverage that you purchase from here in case your home is damaged or destroyed due to extreme weather conditions.
 It also covers medical expenses for anyone who may become injured while inside or outside of your property.
 And it will also cover the cost of replacing your personal possessions in case someone stole them or they were damaged along with your home.

 Fire damage and extreme weather conditions are the reason that most people file claims for damages to their home.
 The weather is definitely changing across the country so it is important to note the types of weather conditions that are popular in your area.
 Here are some areas of coverage you should make sure to add to your New York home insurance policy.